openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 The operator ``[]`` (square brackets) is used to access the elements of a tuple in a manner similar to that used to access elements of an array.

-An index expression belongs to *integer* type.
+An index expression belongs to an integer type.
 The index of the 1st tuple element is *0*.
 Only constant expressions can be used as the index to get the access to tuple elements.